 Organizations focus on analyzing observation metrics such as percent safe (the number of safe observations divided / by the total number of observations conducted) with the goal of increasing the number of percent safe observations.
 Safety professionals look to then reduce unsafe behaviors by targeting behaviors with a high unsafe percentage and developing applicable training and/or other programs to change this behavior.

 Organizations also often look at their incident rates with the goal of reducing their incident rate as their percentage of safe behaviors increases.
 In addition, organizations also conduct surveys and interviews to determine the impact that BBS programs can have on safety culture and /on employee morale.

-To learn more about how IndustrySafe can assist you with recording and tracking employee behaviors contact us today.
+To learn more about how IndustrySafe safety management software can assist you with recording and tracking employee behaviors contact us today.